foliovision/businesspress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BusinessPress lets you control the WordPress core updates and plugin installing/editing/upgrading to prevent issues with your business websites.
+BusinessPress lets you control and delay the WordPress core updates and plugin installing/editing/upgrading to prevent issues with your business websites.

 == Description ==